Top 10 Craziest March Madness Facts

 LSU in 1986, George Mason in 2006, VCU in 2011, and Loyola Chicago in 2018 are examples.
 However, none have made the final round.

-4 UConn is the only school to have both men’s and women’s teams win a championship in the same year
+The University of Connecticut (UConn) is the only school to have both its men's and women's basketball teams win NCAA championships in the same year, accomplishing this in 2004 and 2014

 We all know that the Lady Huskies own Women's College Basketball.
 They have run the table in college basketball twice, in 2004 and 2014.

-5 The lowest seed to ever win the tournament was #8 seed Villanova in 1985
+The lowest-seeded team to ever win the NCAA men's basketball tournament is an 8 seed, achieved by Villanova in 1985

 The Big East was stacked back then, having 3 teams in the Final 4.
 Nova was far from a mid-major and nobody expected the Wildcats to upset the heavily favored Georgetown Hoyas to win the championship.